easydorica/genomicscourse.github.io/README.md

 |father|||
 |mother|||

-We observe another variant within the same CHRNA4 gene.
-This variant is identified as rs1044393.
+> **Q2.4: Is the “A” likely a valid SNV?
+What evidence suggests it is or isn’t?**

 **Now enter another variant within the same *CHRNA4* gene.
 This variant is identified as rs1044393.
 Type in the text box the SNP name.**

 > **❓ Questions**
 >
-> **Q2.4: How would you describe this variant at the DNA level?
+> **Q2.5: How would you describe this variant at the DNA level?
 Specify chromosome, start postion, end position, reference nucleotide, and alternative nucleotide**
+> **Q2.6: What is the population allele frequency and its protein consequence?**
-> **Q2.5: What is the mother, father, and proband's genotype?**
+> **Q2.7: What is the mother, father, and proband's genotype?**
-> **Q2.6: Are the genotypes compatible with the disease described in this family (NFLE)?
+> **Q2.8: Are the genotypes compatible with the disease described in this family (NFLE)?
 Why?**

 ||Genotype|Compatible (yes/no)|
 |:---:|---:|:---|